Frequently Asked Questions

 Q: Why should I become a Factory member?

-A: As a non-profit organization (ideell forening), we’re truly built by and for the community.
+A: As a non-profit organization (Norwegian: ideell forening), we’re truly built by and for the community.
 By becoming a member, you not only support the safe and growing dance environment we create together, but also gain access to the best discounts and exclusive benefits.
 Learn more on our membership page!

 Q: what’s the difference between a class, course and workshop?

-A: The way we use these words, a class is just a single regular session, usually lasting 55–85 minutes.
+A: The way we use these words: a class is just a single regular session, usually lasting 60-90 minutes.

 A course is a series of classes, typically one class per week over 5 weeks.

-A workshop is something extraordinary outside our regular schedule, like a weekend workshop for example.
+A workshop is something extraordinary outside our regular schedule, like a weekend workshop for example, or a pre-social workshop right before a social dance event.

 A:

-Our weekly Social Dance & Practice Zone is a low-key, welcoming space where you can practice your social dancing, refine your technique, work on moves, or explore any topic at your own pace.
+Our weekly Practice Zone is a low-key, welcoming space where you can practice your social dancing, refine your technique, work on moves, or explore any topic at your own pace.

 You’re free to take breaks, chat, or repeat things mid-song as much as you like.
 It’s a relaxed, low-pressure environment, deliberately created for practicing, reviewing, or just dance full songs as a regular social dance if you feel like it.
 This is your space.